 There will be 1 project which will be worth 10% of the grade.
-This project will be completed individually, and will require about 4 weeks to be completed.
+This assignment can be completed in groups up to 2 students, and will require about 4 weeks to be completed.
 It will involve students to read online material, compute and generate graphs, and write a report.
-This assignment must be submitted through BlackBoard.
+This assignment must be submitted through BlackBoard; only 1 student (from the group) must submit the assignment.